The Well-Tempered Journey

 As an intellectual and musical achievement it’s in a league of its own, and in the absence of anything truly similar or equivalent, it seems to live in its own ivory tower.
 And yet historically, few works have been as fertile as the 48 Preludes & Fugues.
 Every composer from Mozart to Ligeti has admiringly turned to it for advice, and if Bach’s spirit hovers over most of Western music, it’s arguably thanks to his Well-Tempered Keyboard.

 In short: the WTK is a gateway.
 Its roots plunge deeply into the three hundred previous years.
 Its branches reach out well into the 20th and 21st century.
 This endlessly fascinating position will fuel the core of my concert and recording activity for the next couple of seasons.
-Although I hope to play many chemically pure versions of both books, I’ll also set up programs where I confront them to composers that drew on their concepts and innovations.
+Although I hope to play many pure versions of both books, I’ll also set up programs where I confront them with composers that drew on their concepts and innovations.
 I’ll team up with choirs all over the world, imagining programs that put Bach’s keyboard polyphony in a dialogue with vocal music from the Renaissance to today.
 There seems no limit to the possibilities.

 Without the pandemic, I wouldn’t have thought of steering my boat into this direction.
 I had other plans.
 But it’s just another way of doing what I’ve tried to do up to now: to shed a light on the past that makes us understand it in a deeper, ever more meaningful way.